GangSuUGA/Numerical-Optimization/Note1_Convexity.md

 ## Two ways to determine whether Hessian Matrix is positive semidefinite? : ##
 1. yTHy = a(b X + c Y)^2 >= 0.
-2. Find the Eigenvalues of H and determine whether each eigenvalue is greater than or equal to 0.
+2. Find the Eigenvalues of H and determine whether each eigenvalue is >= 0.

 # WHAT IS A SOLUTION: